rayzapata/project_classification_telco/README.md

 ## IV.
 Modules

 Below are links to the raw format of the `.py` modules created for and used in this project.
 They are described in generalize terms here; however, read docstrings and comments to ensure correct usage.
+Where applicable, set `random_state=19` to reproduce results found in this project.

 - [`acquire.py`](https://raw.githubusercontent.com/ray-zapata/project_classification_telco/main/acquire.py)
   - Contains functions to acquire data from the Codeup `telco_churn` database server